 SECTION 3.5.
 Closing of the Exchange Offers.
-The obligations of the Buyer to accept for exchange any Subject Shares pursuant to the Exchange Offers and to deliver the Exchange Consideration Per Share shall be subject only to the conditions set forth in Annex B hereto being satisfied on the day that the Exchange Offers expire, and the Buyer agrees to deliver such consideration promptly following expiration of the Exchange Offers.
+The obligations of the Buyer to accept for exchange any Subject Shares pursuant to the Exchange Offers and to deliver the Exchange Consideration Per Share shall be subject only to the conditions set forth in Annex B hereto being satisfied, and the Buyer agrees to deliver such consideration promptly following expiration of the Exchange Offers.